Aegency/Aegency-Protocol/readme.md

 **Goal**

 Meta-Layer for "Decentralized Physical Infrastructure Networks (DePIN)" and "Decentralized AI (DeAI)".
+Free and open is the goal.

 **Forum**